suvarna-jp/LearningTree/SpringFramework/01_Intro_to_Spring.md

 `Dev Env` --> `QA Env` --> `Stage/UAT Env` --> `Production Env`

-DB configurations may be different for each of the above envs Springboot makes it easy to store these configurations in `App Config properties file`
+DB configurations may be different for each of the above envs Springboot makes it easy to store these configurations in `App Config profile file`